Copyright © 2016

 A fast as he could, Thomas ducked his hand towards his thigh as he lifted his leg to bring the dirk up to him.
 Before his hand even got close he felt the cold hard steel resting on his neck.
 Looking up Thomas saw the smiling face of Carmelo behind a very wicked looking long blade.

-O'Malley said something to Carmelo and the young Spaniard laughed as he lifted the knife away from Thomas throat.
+O'Rourke said something to Carmelo and the young Spaniard laughed as he lifted the knife away from Thomas throat.
 Carmelo then lifted his left arm and showed Thomas the long open slit in the sleeve of his voluminous shirt.
 Inside the shirt sleeve, Thomas caught sight of what looked like a leather scabbard.
 Carmelo showed him how he slipped the knife back into his shirt sleeve and it disappeared from sight.

 "So Lad, what do you think?"

-"Very tricky Mister O'Malley."
+"Very tricky Mister O'Rourke."

 "He is that Corporal.
 Just be thankful he likes you and is on your side.
 There are others who have not been so lucky.
 Now Carmelo has promised to make you some things for your weapons and show you how to use them.
 Take good note, he's really good at what he does."